aiintdeadyet/nvim/ideas.md

 - Make a uninstall script

 ## Problems

-fix python libraries not working with the debugger
+### fix python libraries not working with the debugger
+- when i creage a .vscode/launch.json file it will work.